Change Note 2025-11-15

 General

 As a general remark, NXP does have capable MCUs, no question.
 But while the “silicon” is good, the documentation is not.
 The reference manuals, of crucial importance to get an MCU up and running from the bare metal without SDK, are not consistent, are incomplete, and contain plainly wrong information.
-This renders the creation of a framework a rather arduous task.

 Status